mukaiizawa/Paren/man/man3/$paren-home.md

 $paren-home - paren home directly.

 # DESCRIPTION
-Symbol `$paren-home` holds paren's home directory.
+The symbol `$paren-home` holds paren's home directory.

 It is mainly used to determine the relative path from built-in tools.